luismartinezs/image-slider-react/notes.md

 - when user clicks menu line, slide shows corresponding image OK
 - Menu should be within slider view OK

+- if viewport width/height ratio > 16:9, slide should fill full width OK
+- menu should adjust size depending on viewport size

+Behavior:

 - if view width > 1200px
     user can't scroll, image fills full height of window always, images are not displayed sucessively: if viewport width/height > 19:6